 In certain cases, you have the right to request that Sida erase you personal data if we do not longer have an acceptable reason for processing the data.
 Personal data that Sida need to carry out our mission as a government agency or personal data included in public official documents can not be erased.

 If Sida processes personal data about you based on you consent or to perform a contact, you have the right under certain circumstances the right to be given and use your data elsewhere, for example transferring the data to another data controller.

 In some cases Sida cannot delete or rectify personal data.
 For example, we do not have the right to delete what is to be saved in our archives according to the Archives Act.
 When we receive such a request, we try it in accordance with current legislation.

 Contact and complaints

 If you have questions regarding the processing of your personal data, please contact us.

-If you believe that your personal data has been processed in violation of applicable regulations or that your data protection rights have not been respected, you are entitled to complain to the Swedish Data Protection Authority.
-For contact details, see below or read more on complaints on the Swedish Data Protection Authority's website.
+If you believe that your personal data has been processed in violation of applicable regulations or that your data protection rights have not been respected, you are entitled to complain to the Swedish Authority for Privacy Protection.
+For contact details and further information, see the website of the Swedish Authority for Privacy Protection.